-Flavie Trichet-Lespagnol is a photographer, filmmaker and creative consultant.
+Flavie Trichet-Lespagnol is a photographer, director and creative consultant.
 She was born in 1987, and graduated at the age of 20 from Les Gobelins, École de l'Image, a Parisian school dedicated to the visual arts.
 She is based in Paris.

 Her visual work, whether it is video production or photography, embraces a wide range of subjects that vary from documentary to portraits.